wp-plugins/nextgen-facebook/readme.txt

 == Description ==

 *The [Open Graph](http://ogp.me/) protocol allows any webpage to become a rich object in a social setting.
-For instance, this is used on Facebook to allow any webpage to have the same functionality as other objects on Facebook.
-The Open Graph meta property tags are read by almost all social websites, including Facebook, Google (Search and Google+), and LinkedIn.*
+The Open Graph meta property tags are used by Facebook to allow any webpage to have the same functionality as other objects on Facebook.
+The tags are read by almost all social websites, including Facebook, Google (Search and Google+), and LinkedIn.*

 NextGEN Facebook OG adds Open Graph meta property tags to all webpage headers, including the artical object type for Posts and Pages.
 This plugin goes well beyond other plugins I know in handling various archive-type webpages.
-It will create appropriate title and description meta tags for category, tag, date based archive (day, month, or year), author webpages and search results.
-You can also add sharing buttons above or bellow content, as a widget, or even call a function from your templates.
-NextGEN Facebook OG offers the following social sharing buttons (see the [Other Notes](http://wordpress.org/extend/plugins/nextgen-facebook/other_notes/) tab for CSS styling examples):
+It will create appropriate title and description meta tags for category, tag, date based archive (day, month, or year), author webpages, search results, and include links to images and videos.
+You can also add social sharing buttons above or bellow content, as a widget, or even call a function from your templates.
+NextGEN Facebook OG includes the following sharing buttons (see the [Other Notes](http://wordpress.org/extend/plugins/nextgen-facebook/other_notes/) tab for CSS styling examples):

 * Facebook
 * Google+